 World War II highlighted a pressing need for better world cooperation.
 While The League of Nations was created for this purpose after World War I it had proved ineffective.
 At a conference in San Francisco in October 1945, 50 nations hammered out a new charter for world relations.
 New Zealand played an active role in these negotiations including opposing the veto for the five permanent members (China, France, the Russian Federation, the UK and the US), advocating for collective security, and pushing for economic and social issues to be at the heart of the agenda.
 After fierce debate, the United Nations was born.

 Today there are 193 members and the UN's work reaches into every corner of the globe.
 The UN charter allows it to take action on a wide range of issues that now extend well beyond international security to: the environment, disaster relief, disarmament, human rights, gender equality, food supply, health, refugee protection and other areas.

-After a 10 year campaign New Zealand was voted onto the UN Security Council in 2014 and will serve two years in 2015 and 2016.
-Our seat on the Security Council places New Zealand at the heart of international decisions on peace and security.
+After a 10 year campaign New Zealand was voted onto the UN Security Council in 2014 and served two years in 2015 and 2016.
+Our seat on the Security Council placed New Zealand at the heart of international decisions on peace and security.

-Our seat on the UN Security Council will ensure the voice and interests of small countries continue to be heard in the debate around international security.
+New Zealand used its seat on the UN Security Council to ensure the voice and interests of small countries continued to be heard in the debate around international security.

-Our win proves small countries have a role to play at the UN and we are determined to represent the perspective of small states at the Security Council.
+Our win proved small countries have a role to play at the UN and we were determined to represent the perspective of small states at the Security Council.

 We continue to oppose the veto for any members on the Security Council.